putraadiatma64bit/putraadiatma64bit/README.md

 ### Reports Included

-- 📊 **Income Statement** — Revenue, cost, expenses, dan net profit untuk periode berapa pun
+- 📊 **Income Statement** — revenue, costs, expenses, and net profit for any period you choose
-- ⚖️ **Trial Balance** — Saldo debit/kredit per akun untuk memastikan buku tetap balance
+- ⚖️ **Trial Balance** — debit/credit balances per account, so you can always confirm the books are balanced
-- 📖 **General Ledger** — Riwayat transaksi lengkap di balik setiap saldo akun
+- 📖 **General Ledger** — the full transaction history behind every account balance
-- 🧾 **Balance Sheet** — Snapshot lengkap assets, liabilities, dan equity
+- 🧾 **Balance Sheet** — a complete snapshot of assets, liabilities, and equity
-- 💹 **Statement of Changes in Equity** — Melacak pergerakan capital owner/investor: kontribusi, profit, withdrawal, dan dividen
+- 💹 **Statement of Changes in Equity** — tracks how owner or investor capital moves: contributions, profits, withdrawals, dividends
-- 📅 **Period Closing** — Mengunci transaksi, memindahkan saldo income/expense ke retained earnings, dan menyiapkan buku baru untuk periode berikutnya
+- 📅 **Period Closing** — locks transactions, rolls income/expense balances into retained earnings, and opens a clean set of books for the next period
-- 💵 **Dividend Distribution** — Mengalokasikan profit ke investor secara proporsional, melacak histori pembayaran per stakeholder
+- 💵 **Dividend Distribution** — allocates profit to investors proportionally and keeps a payment history per stakeholder

-Karena setiap entry operasional otomatis diposting, laporan Anda selalu up to date.
-Manual entries tetap tersedia untuk adjustment di luar alur bisnis standar.
-Period closing memberi batas finansial yang bersih, dan dividend distribution menghubungkan hasil langsung ke investor.
+Because every operational entry posts automatically, your reports are always current — no end-of-month scramble to reconcile things by hand.
+Manual entries stay available for the edge cases.
+Period closing gives you a clean financial line in the sand, and dividend distribution connects your results directly back to the people who invested in the business.

 ---

 ## Ownership & Capital Models

-BusinessOS mendukung dua struktur kepemilikan — berjalan di atas core engine yang sama.
+BusinessOS supports two ownership structures, both running on the same core engine underneath.

 ### 👤 Sole Proprietorship / Privately Owned